It’s nearly here! The food day of all food days!

 Generally speaking, Southerners use cornbread and Northerners use white bread.

-My mother used homemade white bread that she cubed and dried.
+My mother cubed and dried homemade white bread.
 Other ingredients vary widely.
 I use whole wheat bread, onions, celery, Bell’s poultry seasoning (a New England tradition), vegetable broth, and butter.

 Basic Bell's Poultry Seasoning Stuffing Side Dish